|

 After starring in two canceled television series in the last calendar

-year, Nichols is now turning her attention back to the big screen, with
+year, Nichols turned her attention back to the big screen with two movies

-two movies set to come out in 2007.
-The first, Resurrecting the Champ,
+in 2007.
+The first, Resurrecting the Champ, featured Nichols as the

-stars Josh Hartnett as a sportswriter who finds a former boxing legend
+assistant to a sportswriter (Josh Hartnett) who finds a former boxing

-(Samuel L. Jackson) living homeless on the streets.
-The second, P2, marks
+legend (Samuel L. Jackson) living homeless on the streets.
+The second, P2,

-a return to the horror genre for Nichols, as she portrays a businesswoman
+marked a return to the horror genre for Nichols, as she portrayed a

-who gets trapped inside a public parking garage with a deranged security
+businesswoman who gets trapped inside a public parking garage with a

-guard.
-In this role, Nichols stood firm by her ethics and refused to shoot
+deranged security guard.
+In this role, Nichols refused to shoot any type

-any type of nudity, including sheer, wet, tops.
-"In place of the nipples
+of nudity, including sheer, wet tops.
+"In place of the nipples there's

-there's clearly a lot of cleavage," Nichols mused, "so we made a
+clearly a lot of cleavage," Nichols said in an interview, "so we made a

 compromise."

-Nichols also recently landed one of the leads in another FOX series -- the
+In 2007, Nichols also landed one of the leads in another FOX series — the

-2007 sci-fi drama Them, directed by Jonathan Mostow.
+science fiction drama Them, directed by Jonathan Mostow, although the show